 The Heineken Africa foundation works in partnership with HEINEKEN, its subsidiaries in sub-saharan Africa and non-governmental or governmental organisations (NGOs or GOs).
 For each project, a tripartite partnership is set up whereby the foundation provides funding, the local subsidiary supports through means of manpower, expertise and monitoring and the NGO or GO ensures final implementation and integration in the relevant public health system.

 At HEINEKEN headquarter level, various departments provide expertise and human resources, for example when setting and monitoring medical indicators (health department), drafting contracts (legal department), dealing with financials (finance and tax), engaging subsidiaries (regional office) and communicating through various channels (corporate relations).
-The salary of the Secretary General is also largely paid for by HEINEKEN.
+The salary of the General Manager is also largely paid for by HEINEKEN.
 The combined efforts of the private sector partner (HEINEKEN), the NGOs (Heineken Africa foundation and local partnering NGOs) and the public organisations ((local) governments and community organisations), offer a strong basis for sustainable healthcare development and improvement in sub-saharan Africa.